DrSensor/F.I.D.E/CONTRIBUTION.md

 ### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense (`add feature` not `added feature`)
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood (`move cursor to...` not `moves cursor to...`)
 - Try to limit the length of commit message
+- For long commit message, make it per point and use `-` in commit description
 - Reference issues and pull requests liberally after the first line, if applicable
+- When need emoticon, use it at the end of sentence (`add explosion :boom:`)

 ## For Collaborators

-Make sure to get a `:thumbsup:`, `+1` or `LGTM` from another collaborator before merging a PR.
+This is mandatory but make sure to get a `:thumbsup:`, `+1` or `LGTM` from another collaborator before merging a PR.

 ## Development Guide

+This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)@[de85f81](https://github.com/SimulatedGREG/electron-vue/tree/de85f81890c01500113738bfe57bef136f9fbf52) using [vue-cli](https://github.com/vuejs/vue-cli).
+Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).

 See [DEVELOPMENT.md](./DEVELOPMENT.md) for any technical guide like:

 - building and testing project locally,
 - project structure,
 - style guide, and
 - best practice.